Dismiss Modal

 Don’t forget accessibility.
 Be sure health content is available to people with disabilities.
 Use clear and simple language, provide alternative formats such as audio, alt text, or closed captioning, and ensure that your website and content are compatible with assistive technologies.

-Member education is a powerful tool to enhance health plan engagement and advance health equity.6 WebMD Ignite supports payers and the diverse populations they serve through member acquisition and education, from Discovery to Recovery.
+Member education is a powerful tool to enhance health plan engagement and advance health equity.6 WebMD Ignite supports payers and the diverse populations they serve through member acquisition and education, across the health journey.

 Learn more about our education solutions for health plans